freesiemens/SpectralMultivariateCalibration/README.md

 ###### It should be pointed out that before using 'predict', 'cv' or 'vv' must be run first.

-Take 'cv' for example, its output includes 'cv_result' and 'cal_result'.
+Take 'cv' for example, its outputs include 'cv_result' and 'cal_result'.

 Assume the DataSet consists of 60 spectra, 2126 wavelength points, the max num of latent variable is 5.
 The cal_result's outputs are as following: